EmEiBee/ats-mini-personal/README.md

 * Changed the unusual term "VHF" in Europe to "UKW" (German term; my wife understands that too...)
 * Set the "Space" theme as the default.
 * Set the 49m band with frequency 6070kHz as the default.
+Since I'm an idiot when it comes to programming and I don't really know what I'm doing, there probably won't be any more changes...
 ## Documentation

 The hardware, software and flashing documentation is available at <https://esp32-si4732.github.io/ats-mini/>